 Note: During setup, a high level of debug output is often helpful.
 This can be implemented by adding the following command-line option:

-You can download a copy of ctl.sh (see the Resources section at the end of the article).
+You can download a sample copy of ctl.kerb.sh with these default values (see the Resources section at the end of the article).
+The purpose of this file is for illustration of the changes required, not for deployment to your instance.

 4c.
 Start your Agent: